Battle Your Way Through Potema’s Undead Legion and Claim the Shield of Solitude

 - You will come into a brightly lit room with cages hanging from the ceiling.
 Two draugr will jump out and attack from the right.

 - There is a rigged chest in the room.
-Stand to the side of the chest before opening it as arrows will shoot from the wall behind it when the chest is opened.
+Stand to the side of the chest before opening it, as arrows will shoot from the wall behind it when the chest is opened.

 - Eventually, you’ll come to what appears to be a dead end.
-However, there’s a lever which will activate the stone wall before you.
+However, there’s a lever that will activate the stone wall before you.
 The wall will begin rotating, and you will notice that an iron gate appears within the rotation.
 Click the lever at one of the moments when the iron gate appears open.
 The gate will freeze in the open position, and you will be able to proceed forward.